The Humanisation of Pets

 Pigging systems are also advantageous to pet food processors because of their flexibility.

-Because pigging removes most of the product from the pipeline, the cleaning and changeover process is much easier, and the same line can be used for different formulations and configurations of product.
+Because hygienic and sanitary pigging removes most of the product from the pipeline, the cleaning and changeover process is much easier, and the same line can be used for different formulations and configurations of product.

 In this way, pigging speeds up changeover times, increases production capacity and keeps downtime to a minimum.
 In some instances, it is possible to process the next product instantly after pigging, for example, if there is a minor change product, colour or flavour.